ibm-cloud-docs/watson-assistant/phone-config.md

 1. Select *Numbers* from the navigation bar for your SIP trunk, and then do one of the following things:

-    - Click *Buy a Number*.
+    - Click *Add a number* and then *Buy a Number*.
-    - If you already have a number, you can click the plus sign (+) to provision a new phone number in your region.
+    - If you already have a number, you can click *Add a number* and then *Add an Existing Number*.

-1. Assign the number to the SIP trunk you created by going back to the SIP trunk and clicking the number sign (#) icon.

 If you use a Lite or Trial Twilio account for testing purposes, then be sure to verify the transfer target.
 For more information, see the [Twilio documentation](https://support.twilio.com/hc/en-us/articles/223136107-How-does-Twilio-s-Free-Trial-work-){: external}.

 You cannot enable SIP authentication if you choose Twilio as your SIP trunk provider.
 Twilio doesn't support SIPS for originating calls.